abrandoned/pg_levenshtein/README.md

-Mysql Levenshtein UDF
+Postgres Levenshtein UDF
 ====

 Implementation of levenshtein edit distance algorithm to be used in mysql as a UDF.
-Most of the implementations I found did not allow for using table data in queries as they only allocated memory once.
-This implementation has both a shared memory buffer and bounds checking if the input exceeds the initialized memory where it will allocate new memory for each row.

-Using scons to build the "libudf_levenshtein.so" file, but also included a Ruby FFI version and a rakefile with specs in it for testing.
+Using scons to build the "libpg_levenshtein.so" file, but also included a Ruby FFI version and a rakefile with specs in it for testing.
+(Ruby specs currently are not running in pg version, this was thrown together quickly)

-Move the libudf_levenshtein.so file to you mysql plugins directly and install with:
+Move the libpg_levenshtein.so file to your postgres plugins directory and install with:

+  "CREATE FUNCTION levenshtein(text, text, integer) RETURNS integer AS
+    'libpg_levenshtein', 'levenshtein_threshold' LANGUAGE C STRICT;"

-  "CREATE FUNCTION levenshtein RETURNS INTEGER SONAME 'libudf_levenshtein.so';"
+  "CREATE FUNCTION levenshtein(text, text) RETURNS integer AS
+    'libpg_levenshtein', 'levenshtein' LANGUAGE C STRICT;"

+Postgres considered different signatures to be different functions, therefore you must install both to use the same as the MySql UDF.

 Usage
 ====